USEPA/WNTR/documentation/gis.rst

   when creating GeoJSON and Shapefiles from a WaterNetworkModel using :class:`~wntr.network.io.write_geojson` and :class:`~wntr.network.io.write_shapefile`, the user can specify a CRS for the node coordinates.
-  This does NOT convert node coordinates to a different CRS, this only assigns a CRS to the data or file.
+  This does NOT convert node coordinates to a different CRS.
+It only assigns a CRS to the data or file.
   By default, the CRS is not specified (and is set to None).
 * The :class:`~wntr.gis.geospatial.snap` and :class:`~wntr.gis.geospatial.intersect` functions described
   in the following sections require that datasets have the same CRS.